Are you a middle school or high school science teacher looking to provide your students with a new, inquiry-based, NGSS-oriented learning opportunity?

 During the pilot of KQED Learn, one of our Go Above the Noise topics was about climate change and extreme weather.
 During the pilot of KQED Learn, I first had my students watch the Above the Noise video, Does Climate Change Cause Extreme Weather?

-I then had them read The Lowdown articles, After the Fires, North Bay Teachers and Students Talk Disaster Readiness and Is Climate Change to Blame for Hurricane Harvey and Other Extreme Weather Disasters?
+After watching the video, they read these articles from The Lowdown: After the Fires, North Bay Teachers and Students Talk Disaster Readiness and Is Climate Change to Blame for Hurricane Harvey and Other Extreme Weather Disasters?

-Then, I asked my students to investigate whether climate change is to blame for the increase in the intensity of forest fires, Hurricane Harvey and other extreme weather disasters.
+I asked my students to investigate whether climate change is to blame for the increase in the intensity of forest fires, Hurricane Harvey and other extreme weather disasters.
 They posted their conclusions and supporting evidence to KQED Learn.
-I then had my students create and post to KQED Learn a digital media piece related to the core Investigation question.
+I then had my students create a digital media piece related to the core Investigation question and post it to KQED Learn.
 Here are two representative samples:

 - Forest Fires and How they Behave (a Google Slideshow presentation)